bruprod/pymongo_cache/README.md

 ## Outlook

 - Handler for change streams of the collections, which invalidates the cache
-- Implementing a more sufficient cleanup strategy for the cache
+- Implementing a more sufficient cleanup strategy for the cache, which takes the execution time and the frequency of the function calls into account
 - Adding Cursor support for find and aggregate
-- TTL to the cache entries
+- Support for TTL to the cache entries
 - Supporting a max_item_size for the cache entries
 - Adding a cache-backend for sqlite